-I’d rather see you sitting on the sofa from your husband’s bachelor pad or sleeping on an air mattress for Pete’s sake!
+I’d rather see you sitting on the sofa from your husband’s bachelor pad or sleeping on an air mattress!
 Nothing says, “I am so tired of shopping, just please take my credit card and charge my retirement if you have to.
-Let me be done with this freakin’ nightmare”, like a furniture, “set.”
-Are we clear on that?
+Let me be done with this freakin’ nightmare”, like a furniture set.

-Your home should feel like it has evolved over time, not like you walked into a big box store, looked at a furniture arrangement and then told, Timmy the sales-kid, who hasn’t even realized he’s at work yet, to, “wrap it up!”
+Your home should feel like it has evolved over time, not like you walked into a big box store, looked at a furniture arrangement and then told Timmy the sales-kid, to “wrap it up!”
 This will leave your room with about as much personality as that teacher from Ferris Bueller’s Day Off, you remember, “Bueller . . .
 Bueller . . . ”